 By Jeremy Davey, Senior Lawyer and Jacqueline Wilcock, Paralegal

 In late 2017, the Victorian government announced a sweeping set of reforms to the Residential Tenancies Act 1997 in an effort to ‘make renting fair’.
-These forms have been passed by both houses of Victorian Parliament in the last fortnight, and are due for Royal Assent by the Govenor in the coming weeks, with the reforms to be rolled out progressively.
+These reforms have now been passed by both houses of Victorian Parliament, with the reforms to be rolled out progressively.
 With one in four Victorians renting, it is important for tenants and landlords to understand their legal footing in light of these new amendments.

 The proposed changes seek to realign the balance of power between tenants and their landlords.
 Some of the amendments include:

 The removal of uncertainty surrounding 120-day notices to vacate;

 Allowing pets to live in the rented premises; and

 A cap on maximum rental bond payments for tenants.

 When landlords pit two potential renters against each other in order to drive the price of rent on their property up and force them to outbid each other to secure the property, this is known as rental bidding.
 At times, a landlord may even advertise the property on two different sources with two different rental prices to encourage this activity.
 The fierce competition in sectors of the rental market already makes it hard for renters to know where they stand, and the reforms represent the government’s attempt to add certainty for prospective renters.

 The amendment would ban the practice of rental bidding altogether.
 Renters will enjoy greater pricing certainty with landlords to be held accountable for engaging in formal (or even informal) ‘auctions’ of their rental premises.